 It is normal for both parents and children to be anxious.
 When parents are aware of what to expect, it often makes them feel more relaxed.
 It is important to know that when parents appear calm, it often reduces a child’s anxiety.

-Anesthesia is administered to children for surgery and sometimes for diagnostic tests (for example MRI scans), especially when a reliable test result depends on your child holding still for long periods of time.
-During the surgery or test, an anesthesiologist or Certified Anesthesiologist Assistant (CAA) stays with your child at all times.
-He or she monitors your child's responses to anesthesia medications and many other parameters, like heart rate and rhythm, breathing, blood pressure and oxygen levels.
+During the surgery, an anesthesiologist or Certified Anesthesiologist Assistant (CAA) stays with your child at all times.
+He or she monitors your child’s responses to anesthesia medications and many other parameters, like heart rate and rhythm, breathing, blood pressure and oxygen levels.
 The anesthesia provider makes any needed adjustments in anesthetic levels and watches for any unexpected problems to occur.
 Anesthesiologists have had extensive training in the diagnosis and treatment of complications that might occur during or after anesthesia.
-If a CAA is assigned to your child's care, it will be under the direct supervision of a physician anesthesiologist.
+If a CAA is assigned to your child’s care, it will be under the direct supervision of a physician anesthesiologist.

-After your child's anesthetic you may be allowed to be with your child in the recovery room, once your child is awake enough to be aware of your presence.
-It is not uncommon for children, especially younger children, to cry or appear distraught after anesthesia.
+After your child’s anesthetic you may be allowed to be with your child in the recovery room, once your child is awake enough to be aware of your presence.
+It is not uncommon for children, especially younger children, to cry or appear distraught after anesthesia, in which case, your presence as a parent is the best treatment.
 Pain medication will be available if your child is in pain.
-Your child will be taken to his or her hospital room once it is determined that it is safe to do so.
+Your child will be discharged home once it is determined that it is safe to do so.